fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-network-linux-lab.md

 - ip-address - The server's IP address or it's hostname.

 <aside class="negative">
-Please note that Cockpit is installed on a virtual machine, which is only used within the course.
-Always make sure that you secure the http connection.
+Please note that Cockpit is installed on a virtual machine for demonstration purposes.
+Therefore, make sure that you secure the http connection in a production environment.
 </aside>

 Log in with a normal account.
-Hoyever, it might be a good idea for this account to have root privileges.

 ![itop](./img/biti-ipm-network-linux-cockpit-1.png)